AntonAyzenberg/AntonAyzenberg/README.md

 - 👋 Hi, I’m Anton Ayzenberg @AntonAyzenberg
-- 👀 I’m interested in data science, advanced mathematics, and its applications
+- 👀 I’m interested in applications of advanced mathematics (in data science, deep learning, business administration, etc.)
 - 🚀 I used to work in the university, where I lead several research projects
-- 🌱 I’m currently working in deep-tech startup company on discrete knowledge representations
+- 🌱 Currently I work in deep-tech startup company on development of discrete knowledge representations for AI
-- 💞️ I’m looking to collaborate on applications of geometry and topology in data science
+- 💞️ I’ll be happy to collaborate on applications of geometry, topology, algebra, and discrete math in... everywhere
 - 📫 Contact me at ayzenberga@gmail.com or Telegram @ayzenberga

 <!---